OtherRealms/Shot-Manager-Guide/source/index.rst

 .. image:: TimelineSettings.JPG

 * **Marker Set**, Activate or create a timeline marker set
-* **Shot Sequence Playback**, Switch shots in sequence while playing animation.
+* **Shot Sequence Playback**, Switch Shots in sequence while playing animation.
-* **Flattened Playback**, this will work as if shots are in chronological sequence, if they overlap they are flattened as if they are edited, one of the overlapping shots will not be played fully.
+* **Flattened Playback**, this will work as if Shots are in chronological sequence, if they overlap they are flattened as if they are edited, one of the overlapping Shots will not be played fully.
-* **Sequence Scrubbing**, Allow scrubbing through shots in sequence.
+* **Sequence Scrubbing**, Allow scrubbing through Shots in sequence.
 Not compatible with 'Limit Playhead'
 * **Limit Playhead**, Don't allow frame to be selected with mouse outside of frame range.